 Low in calories and containing almost every vitamin and mineral, spinach is a great way to introduce some greens to your cat.
-Spinach also contains glycoclycerolipids, which research has shown to help protect the lining of the digestive tract from damage due to inflammation.
-Note: cats with urinary or kidney problems should avoid spinach as it also contains calcium oxalates which can contribute to the formation of crystals in the urinary tract.
+Spinach also contains glycoglycerolipids, which research has shown to help protect the lining of the digestive tract from damage due to inflammation.
+Note: cats with urinary or kidney problems should avoid spinach because it also contains calcium oxalates which can contribute to the formation of crystals in the urinary tract.

-Canned or frozen sardines are great sources of protein and omega 3 fatty acids.
+One of the more commonly thought of people foods for cats, canned or frozen sardines are great sources of protein and omega 3 fatty acids.
 If you have a food dehydrator, give dehydrating a batch of sardines a go.
 You may need to chop or slice them into a smaller, easier to handle size for your cat, but the effort will likely be rewarded by happy cat cuddles.
 We love our Excalibur dehydrator (excaliburdehydrator.com)

 There are many types of melon, from cantaloupe to honey dew to watermelon, and all of them are a healthy sweet treat you can share with your cat.
 Melons are a good source of vitamins A and C and are rich in antioxidant flavonoids, which help protect against free-radicals in the body.
 Melon can also be frozen before sharing for a cool treat or can be lightly mashed to make it more palatable if your cat doesn’t like the texture.